k1sul1/prog-stack/README.md

 - Static Types with [TypeScript](https://typescriptlang.org)

 Not a fan of bits of the stack?
 Fork it, change it, and use `npx create-remix --template your/repo`!
 Make it your own.

+### What's missing from Blues?
+- I took out tiny-invariant, it's an useless dependency that makes your life harder than need be.
+- Prisma, obviously.
+- Some tests didn't want to play along, so I commented them out and left fixing them as an exercise to the reader.

+## What's new?
+- Simple but effective form validation cuts the loc count of actions drastically.
+Just call validateAndParseForm and forget about it.
+- TODO: Even better Hasura integration that I wrote into a sideproject of mine, that's using this stack as a template.
+Including but not limited to automatic token renewals and much better error resiliency.

 ## Development